Kraken (cryptocurrency exchange)

-Kraken (legally named Payward, Inc.) is a US-based cryptocurrency exchange founded in 2011.
-Beyond cryptocurrencies, in most US states the exchange facilitates the trading of stocks, futures, and ETFs.
-Kraken was the first cryptocurrency company to obtain a bank charter.
-In 2025 it began allowing the trading of tokenized equities by non-US customers.
-In 2025 it had $207 billion in quarterly trading volume, and was ranked the world's fourteenth-largest crypto exchange.
+Kraken (legally named Payward, Inc.) is a US-based cryptocurrency exchange, founded in 2011.
+It is the first cryptocurrency company to obtain a bank charter.
+In 2025, Kraken began allowing the trading of tokenized equities by non-US customers.

+By 2025, it had $207 billion in quarterly trading volume and was ranked the world's fourteenth-largest crypto exchange.
+Beyond cryptocurrencies, in most US states the exchange also facilitates the trading of stocks, futures, and ETFs.

 History

 Founding and early development (2011–2014)

 Kraken was founded in 2011 in San Francisco by Thanh Luu, Michael Gronager, and Jesse Powell, the latter of whom had previously founded an internet gaming startup.
 Before co-founding Kraken, in 2011 Powell consulted for Mt.
-Gox, an early bitcoin exchange in Japan, to help them recover from a hacking attack.
-Observing a number of security issues at Mt.
-Gox, Powell began working on an alternative exchange with security controls at its foundation.
-Kraken was co-founded in July 2011, with Payward as the parent company.
-Kraken then launched publicly in September 2013, offering bitcoin, Litecoin, and euro trades initially before going on to add additional currencies and margin trading.
+Gox, an early bitcoin exchange in Japan, to help it recover from a hacking attack.
+After observing a number of security issues at Mt.
+Gox, Powell began working on an alternative exchange with security controls as its foundation.
+Kraken was co-founded in July 2011, with Payward as its parent company.
+Kraken then launched publicly in September 2013, initially offering bitcoin, Litecoin, and euro trades before adding additional currencies and margin trading.

 In March 2014, Kraken received a $5 million series A investment from Hummingbird Ventures and Bitcoin Opportunity Fund.
 A month later, Kraken became one of the first bitcoin exchanges to have its data included on Bloomberg Terminal.
 The Mt.
-Gox crypto exchange went bankrupt in 2014 after a security breach, and in the following two months, Kraken saw its user base grow 50%.
-Due to its own success avoiding security breaches, Kraken was also chosen by Mt.
-Gox bankruptcy trustees to assist with liquidating the company, investigating lost bitcoins and helping the company pay back creditors.
+Gox crypto exchange went bankrupt in 2014 after a security breach, and in the following two months Kraken's user base grew by 50%.
+Due to avoiding security breaches, Kraken was chosen by the Mt.
+Gox bankruptcy trustees to assist with liquidating the company, investigating lost bitcoins, and helping pay back creditors.

 Expansion and acquisitions (2015–2020)

-Kraken in 2015 became the first exchange to list Ethereum's ether coin.
+In 2015, Kraken became the first exchange to list Ethereum's ether coin.
 Kraken then opened the first dark pool for bitcoins in June 2015.
 In January 2016, Kraken purchased Coinsetter, a bitcoin exchange based in New York City, and Cavirtex, Canada's first bitcoin exchange.
 It fully absorbed both brands, with client accounts automatically transferred over to Kraken.
 In February 2016, Kraken acquired both the Dutch exchange CleverCoin and Glidera, a cryptocurrency wallet service.
 Also that February, SBI Group led a series B investment round into Kraken.

-Kraken acquired Cryptowatch, a charting and trading platform, in March 2017, and by December 2017, Kraken claimed to be registering up to 50,000 new users a day.
+Kraken acquired Cryptowatch, a charting and trading platform, in March 2017, and, by December 2017, Kraken claimed to be registering up to 50,000 new users a day.
 It announced closure of its services in Japan in April 2018, citing rising costs of doing business; it returned to the Japanese market in 2020.
 In February 2019, Kraken acquired Crypto Facilities, a British derivatives trading firm.
 In June 2019, Kraken received $13.5 million from 2,263 individual investors via a special-purpose vehicle.
 In September 2020, Kraken Financial was granted a special purpose depository institution (SPDI) charter in Wyoming, becoming the first cryptocurrency exchange to hold a bank charter in the United States.